This blog post was updated on February 8, 2022.

-Just a short walk from Olvera Street will bring you to La Plaza de Cultures y Artes.
+Just a short walk from Olvera Street will bring you to La Plaza de Cultura y Artes.
 Here’s where you can engage yourself with a ton of modern interactive exhibits that talk about how Mexican culture has molded the identity of today’s Los Angeles.
-Visitors can choose from a bunch of rotating educational programs while there are regular cultural events and celebrations too.
+Visitors can choose from many rotating educational programs while there are regular cultural events and celebrations.

 El Pueblo de Los Angeles Historical Monument

 The Blessing of the Animals Mural by Leo Politi is on display everyday on the exterior of the Biscailuz Building here at El Pueblo.
 The mural commemorates the beloved annual tradition in which Los Angelenos bring their animals to be blessed.
 Check it out on your next visit! . . . .#elpueblola #olverastreet #leopoliti #mural #blessingoftheanimals #lamural #losangeles #dtla #tradition #pets #mural #painting #thisismypueblo

 Also encompassing Olvera Street and the immediate surroundings is the historic El Pueblo de Los Ángeles Historical Monument, AKA the Los Angeles Plaza Historic District.
 It’s the oldest part of the city and has a plaque that commemorates the city’s founding and the arrival of the very first families to the new pueblo.
 It’s a treasure trove for history buffs, as well as houses beautiful architectural gems like the Nuestra Señora La Reina de Los Ángeles Church, Avila Adobe (the city’s oldest surviving residence), Pico House (an old Italianate-style hotel), and the Old Plaza Fire Station.